My Country, My Parents: Release

 My Country, My Parents was released in China on 30 September 2021.

 My Country, My Parents released by China Media Capital (CMC) with English subtitles in theaters in over 30 cities across the United States and Canada.

 Reception

 Box office

+In 2021, the film ranked fourth in box office revenue in China.
 My Country, My Parents grossed 400 million yuan ($62.22 million) in its first three days of release, by the weekend, the film's accumulated grossed reached 900 million yuan ($140 million).
 My Country, My Parents earned a total of 1.2 billion yuan ($186.66 million) in its first 12 days of release.
 As of October 18, My Country, My Parents earned $210 million, ranked second place of Chinese box office in the third week of October, after The Battle at Lake Changjin.